Emacs: Keyboard Macro

 another useful command to run key macro is

-If you call apply-macro-to-region-lines make sure that when you record a macro, best to start at beginning of each line, and end at the same line.
+If you call apply-macro-to-region-lines make sure that when you record a macro, best to start by putting cursor at beginning of a line, record the macro, and end with cursor the same line.
 No need to move to next line.

 Save Keyboard Macro